AdeiTamayo/RidesFX_WebAplikazioa/README.md

 This iteration is a bit different from the previous ones.
 We made the following changes:
 * The following changes were mandatory:
   * Implement (at least) a new feature
-    * We chose the new feature to be: the accept reservation feature for the driver.
+    * We chose the new feature to be the 'accept reservation' feature for the driver.
   * Prepare a presentation for the final version of the project

 * Alongside the mandatory implementations we added the following which were optional:
   * New use case: Query reservations
     * Both traveler and driver users can access a list of their reservations, check the state of the reservations and delete them.
   * New user case: Create a ride from the Alert ui.
     * The same ui as in the normal AlertsView is displayed but the driver has the option of creating a ride based on an existing alert.
   * Improve query alerts feature: Add the option of displaying all different prices for an alert with a matching ride and book the ride with the selected price.
-  * Query data using API: Retrieve city info from the internet.
+  * Query data using API: Retrieve specific information about cities of all over the world from the Internet, by using an API.
   * Added functionality to remove the success messages after certain time.

 ### Iteration 3 struggles